ubc-lib-geo/mapbox-for-openindexmaps/README.md

-# oim-styled-display
+# Mapbox for OpenIndexMaps
-A basic Mapbox map for use with OpenIndexMaps
+A basic Mapbox map for use with the [OpenIndexMaps](https://openindexmaps.org/) specification.